 Am I eligible to file for an anti-harassment protection order?

-You do not have to have any specific type of relationship with the abuser to file for a civil anti-harassment order as long as s/he has committed the type of harassment described in What is the legal definition of harassment?1 For example, the abuser may or may not be related or married to you; s/he could be a significant other, neighbor, co-worker, or relative.
+You do not have to have any specific type of relationship with the abuser to file for a civil anti-harassment order, as long as they have committed the type of harassment described in What is the legal definition of harassment?1 For example, the abuser may or may not be related or married to you; they could be a significant other, neighbor, co-worker, or relative.

 Also, you can file on behalf of a minor child if you are the child’s: